Integrate Azure Active Directory with Kentico

 The certificate thumbprint can then be calculated using a tool like this one – Calculate X.509 FingerPrint.
 There fill out the “X.509 cert” field value in the following format:

-X509Certificate XML element value
+value of the X509Certificate XML element

 Algorithm field should remain set to sha1 as its default option.
 After you click the “Calculate FingerPrint” button, the site will generate a FingerPrint value.